Iloilo Central Market

 Iloilo Central Public Market, also known as Central Market or Tienda Mayor, is a public market located in Iloilo City, Philippines.
-It is one of the two largest public markets (palengkes) in the Iloilo City Proper district, the other being the Iloilo Terminal Market, commonly referred to as "Super".
-Both markets are currently undergoing redevelopment under a public-private partnership (PPP) between the Iloilo City Government and SM Prime Holdings, Inc. (SMPHI).
-The redeveloped markets officially had their soft reopening in October 2025.
+It is one of the two largest public markets (palengkes) in the Iloilo City Proper district, the other being the Iloilo Terminal Market, (commonly referred to as "Super").
+Opened in 1912, it is considered one of the oldest public markets in the Philippines and is noted for its Art Deco façade.

+In 2022, along with the Iloilo Terminal Market, it underwent redevelopment through a public-private partnership (PPP) between the Iloilo City Government and SM Prime Holdings, Inc. (SMPHI).
+The market was officially reopened in late 2025.
+The redevelopment, aside from the public market itself, also features a mall wing known as SM at Iloilo Central Market.

 History

 The Iloilo Central Market was officially opened to the public on January 15, 1912.
 Its Art Deco façade was later added in 1938.
 The market underwent its first major renovation during the term of Acting Mayor Rosa Caram from 1986 to 1987.

 Located within the Calle Real Heritage Zone in downtown Iloilo City, the market is surrounded by several heritage structures dating back to the Spanish and American colonial periods.
 In 2013, the area was declared a Cultural Tourism Heritage Zone, and in 2014, it was recognized as a Historic Center through National Historical Commission of the Philippines (NHCP) Resolution No. 3.

-Temporary market stalls, serving vendors displaced during the rehabilitation.